acrylian/zenponsive/README.md

 Since the grid itself is percentage based you can of course use any other custom width.

 ### Columns

+**NOTE THIS FOLLOWIN SECTION IS NOT YET CURRENT AND NEEDS UPDATES**

 #### 12 column grid